Get the old stories right

 (2007, April, L. Tom Perry, ‘The Message of the Restoration,’ Ensign, May 2007, ¶ 27–28)

-Since then, no one has quoted or even reaffirmed what Joseph and Oliver taught about the translation of the Book of Mormon.
+Since then, no one in General Conference has quoted or even reaffirmed what Joseph and Oliver taught about the translation of the Book of Mormon by the Urim and Thummim.

 1829.
 In 1829, even before the Book of Mormon was published, Jonathan Hadley wrote an antagonistic, derogatory article that was widely circulated, in which he claimed Joseph put "spectacles" in a hat and read words to his scribe.
 Some LDS scholars cite this article as evidence of SITH!